adq/heating/README.md

 ## ENER314-RT 868 Mhz Hardware modification

-by attaching an 868Mhz RFM69CW to its SPI lines.
+Looking at the ENER314-RT I realised it was using a HopeRF 433Mhz RFM69CW device.

-This is so I can also control 868Mhz devices (such as my Salus RT510TX based boiler) as well.
+I bought a similar HopeRF 866Mhz RFM69CW (and 866MHz helical antenna), and attached it to the same board using a different SPI Chip Select line.

 ## Energenie protocol and code
 Energenie devices use the OpenThings protocol.

 The code for controlling the energenie valves is open source, but I found the various libraries impenetrable.
+I decided to rewrite it in C.

-Therefore I decided to rewrite it myself in pure C. However, this rewrite only supports the radiator valves, not Energenie's entire product suite.
+However, this rewrite only supports the radiator valves, not Energenie's entire product suite.

 ## Salus RT500 / RT510 protocol and code